arthgirard/ArthTV/README.md

 ## About

-**DUNE** is a modified version of the official [Jellyfin](https://jellyfin.org/) Android TV client with enhanced UI/UX and additional customization options.
+**ArthTV** is a modified version of the official [Jellyfin](https://jellyfin.org/) Android TV client with enhanced UI/UX and additional customization options.

 > **Note**: This is an unofficial fork not affiliated with the Jellyfin project.
 The official Jellyfin Android TV client can be found at [jellyfin/jellyfin-androidtv](https://github.com/jellyfin/jellyfin-androidtv).